Summer Reading Lists

 Please select at-least 3 books to read from the list below:

-- The Hidden Witch by Molly Knox Ostertag
+- (choose one from this amazing series) The Witch Boy, The Hidden Witch, or Midwinter Witch by Molly Knox Ostertag

 - New Kid by Jerry Craft